-- 1. Roof pitches are to be between 22.5 degrees and up to 35 degrees. - 2.
+- 1. Roof pitches must be between 22.5 degrees and up to 35 degrees. - 2.
 Roofs are to be of simple design and form with either simple hips or gables.
 Federation detailing, symbolism and Victorian inspired gables are not permitted. - 3.
 The minimum eave overhang is 450mm. - 4.
-Roofs must use neutral colour tones such as greys, greens or browns.
+Roofs must use neutral colour tones such as greys, greens or browns. - 4.1.17 Lofts, attics and dormer windows (within the Oran Park House Heritage Curtilage)

-4.1.17 Lofts, attics and dormer windows
+- a) To promote variety and interest in the streetscape within the Oran Park House heritage curtilage. - b) To provide flexibility in the design and location of floor space within a home on a corner lot.

-- a) To promote variety and interest in the streetscape within the Oran Park heritage curtilage. - b) To provide flexibility in the design and location of floor space within a home on a corner lot.
+- 1. Lofts, attics and dormer windows are permissible on corner lots only. - 2.
+Lofts, attics and dormer windows are not to exceed the permitted maximum building height, specified in Building Height control 4.1.14. - 3.
+Lofts, attics and dormer windows are permitted where there will be no impact on the views and vistas to and from Oran Park House and grounds and South Creek.

-- 1. Variations to the building height on corner lots may be appropriate when attic rooms with dormer windows are proposed, and where there will be no impact on the views and vistas to and from Oran Park House and grounds. - 2.
-Occasional lofts can go over roof pitch as long as design proportions are in harmony with the overall skyline of development.
+4. The design proportions of lofts, attics and dormer windows must be in harmony with the overall skyline of development.